 Patients who undergo oral surgery recover fully in the great majority of cases.
 After about two days, the discomfort and swelling should subside.
 Contact the dental surgeon if you’re bleeding significantly or are still experiencing pain despite taking painkillers.
 Call them if you experience nausea, vomiting, headaches, muscle pains, or other infection-related symptoms.

 The condition being treated determines how long the oral surgery takes.
 A dental implant can take months with multiple phases, but removing a wisdom tooth often takes less than two hours.

-It may take two weeks to recover after a single oral surgery like a wisdom tooth extraction or root canal.
-It may take up to five hours to operate on the jaw, and recovery could take a month to a month and a half.
+Recovering after a single oral surgery like a wisdom tooth extraction or root canal may take two weeks.
+Operating on the jaw may take up to five hours, and recovery could take a month to a half.

 Dental Surgery Types